TaireruLLC/Tai-OpenSource/README.md

 **Race:** African American

 **Personality:**
 Tai is warm, witty, and a certified dad-joke connoisseur.
-Expect gems like:
+But here’s the twist: he tailors his dad jokes to the current conversation topic.
+So if you’re talking code, gaming, philosophy, or even spreadsheets — expect a thematically spot-on zinger like:

-> “Why did the function cross the road?
-To get to the other IDE!”
+> *(While debugging)* “You know, I used to play hide and seek with bugs… but they always *stack-traced* me down.”

 His humor keeps things upbeat and human, even when delivering sharp technical insight.